Institutional Diversity, Equity & Affirmative Action

 Tennessee Tech University’s Diversity and Legal Affairs Office oversees the implementation and compliance of the university’s policies and procedures regarding employment, discrimination and harassment.

-Responsibility for implementation and compliance of the policy has been delegated to Ms. Elizabeth Gays, Interim Director of Human Resources, Affirmative Action, and Title VI.
+Responsibility for implementation and compliance of the policy has been delegated to Ms. Elizabeth Gays, Director of Affirmative Action, and Title VI.

 Local, state, and federal statutes include but are not limited to the following: